top of page

 Anyone can blog, including you as the educators and your students.
 Blogging is one of my favourite ways to get students to write real-world material.
 If you have a blog, use it to introduce students to blogging by writing guest posts or responding to your post entries in the comment sections.
 You can have pairs or groups of students working together to write a post, which you can proofread before posting.
 Alternatively, take some time to help students set up their blogs.
 Either way, students should be able to respond to comments on their posts, which is another way to foster social connections in the blogosphere.

-Blog & Reflect: The Learning Journal
+B. Blog and Reflect: The Learning Journal

 Here comes the introduction to my innovation in writing a reflective journal using a blog, Blog & Reflect: The Learning Journal.
 This innovation unveils the students’ experiences using blogs as learning journals and expressing their views on the activities.
-Qualitative data were collected from the observations of 52 engineering students’ entry comments and interviews with 8 students to gain more perspectives about their experiences using the blogs in their learning.
+Qualitative data were collected from the observations of 52 engineering students’ entry comments and interviews with eight students to gain more perspectives about their experiences using the blogs in their learning.

 The focus is on writing reflections and getting feedback from students after each class activity during our regular face-to-face or online classes.
 I can always enhance my next activity based on students' feedback and not only from my observations and points of view.
 I realised that students expressed themselves better after they got used to writing comments via a blog.
-I let them write freely of what they had in mind without correcting their grammar or sentence structures.
+I let them write freely about what they had in mind without correcting their grammar or sentence structures.
 Those corrections would be done in Google Classroom, another platform for them to write.
-After each class activity, students were required to post their reflections on the learning practices and their classroom experience, including the instructor’s teaching methods, their feelings about the lessons’ activities, and their opinions, and optionally comment on their peers’ messages.
-All they have to do is click on the link provided at the end of the blog post, and they can write responses or reflections to what I have initiated in topics and concerns on the blog entries.

-The findings show that students enjoyed using computer tools in their lessons, and most of them expressed their relief that their voices were taken into consideration.
+The findings show that students enjoyed using computer tools in their lessons, and most of them expressed relief that their voices were considered.
 Students’ recommendations to improve the use of blogs as learning journals based on their own experiences were also revealed.
 Contradicted to the assumption that abbreviated words and colloquial language may affect students’ writing development, the findings prove that the ignorance of writing mechanics allows them to voice their ideas better.
 This would become a motivating source for their personal development.
 This also benefits me as the instructor in preparing better activities for my future students and classes.

-Visiting My Blog Solutions
+C. Visiting My Blog Solutions

 I welcome all readers to visit my blog.
 Below are the instructions for my blog readers: